actpohabtNS/hackademy-exam/README.md

 4. Backend will start - don't close it
 5. Open localhost:3000 in your browser and enjoy :)

+## New version availible!

+Check also more enjoyable and feature-full [*version of the app*](https://github.com/actpohabtNS/hackademy-exam/tree/after-deadline).

 ## NOTE

 When registering a user, provide a correct email (containing @ symbol) and a password at least 8 characters long.
 Sorry for the inconvenience.